ThatsEli/dcint/documentation/Documentation.md

 /

 **Returns**:
-+ nodes(array): array that includes nodes to which the current ndoe is connected to
++ Array<Node>: array that includes nodes which the current ndoe is connected to

 **Example**:
 ```js